annazxc/annazxc.github.io/README.md

 微機電專題: MicroElectroMechanical System Final Presentation (Analysis of Hall Effect Sensors Through Literature)

 PLEASE refer to project instructions for details
-Nuclear Bomb Temperature Field Modeling and Analysis with graph
+Nuclear Bomb Temperature Field Modeling and Analysis with graph:
+Inspired by Manhattan Project

 System of ODE’s and Phase Plane : Modeling cola Temperature Variation Over Time and Analyzing with MATLAB